aprsworld/mqttLocalLogger/mqttLocalLogger.example.conf/README.md

         "csvOutput": "sum",
         "csvOutput": "value",
         "csvOutput": "value_double",
-        "csvOutput": "value_int",
+        "csvOutput": "value_integer",
 ```

 We now support three instances of value.
 If jsonPath points to a floating point number then use `value_double`.
 If
-sonPath points to a signed or unsigned integer then use `value_int`.
+jsonPath points to a signed or unsigned integer then use `value_integer`.
 Anything else use `value`.

 `count` returns an unsigned integer.  `mean`, `standard_deviation`, `sum`, `maximum`, `minimum` all return double.